conceptable/conceptable-homepage/README.md

 ## Local development

-In order to see live preview and chnages locally, you need to setup your local machine as follows.
+In order to see live preview and changes locally, you need to setup your local machine as follows.

 ### Prerequisite

 - Node.js v8.9.4

+run `npm install` to install the requires package

 ### Package the webpage